cerebralnomad/recipe_scribe_testing/README.md

 Added the ability to search for two ingredients in the same recipe.

+Added right click copy and paste to all fields of the recipe creation window and right click copy to the recipe display pane of teh search window

 Program icon added and is working.
 Need to test on 3.6